-Exhibit 3 Asset quality risks will rise further amid high interest rates and inflationary pressure Non-performing loans % Gross loans
+Asset quality risks will rise further amid high interest rates and inflationary pressure Non-performing loans % Gross loans

-Earnings remain stable and are expected to face marginal pressure slow credit growth and competition
+Earnings remain stable and are expected to face marginal pressure from increased funding costs

-ANZNZ's net income grew 3% year-on-year to NZD1,082 million in first-half 2024 on the back of reduced impairment and a flat NIM.
-The bank reported a lower credit impairment charge of NZD 33 million including a NZD 31 million write-back during the period compared to NZD 121 million credit impairment charge during second half fiscal 2023.
-The bank also experienced increased operating expenses driven by an increase in risk and regulatory spend, as well as the impact of wage inflation.
+ANZNZ's net income declined marginally down 0.4% year-on-year to NZD 2,208 million in fiscal 2024 from 2,217 million on the back of lower credit impairment, increased operating expenses and a relatively steady net interest margin (NIM).
+The bank reported a lower credit impairment charge of NZD 44 million including a NZD 49 million write-back during the period compared to NZD 183 million credit impairment charge during fiscal 2023.
+The bank also reported a 6% increase in operating expenses over fiscal 2024 driven by an increase in risk and regulatory spend, technology spend as well as the impact of wage inflation.